Recreational drug tourism: Oceania

 In Australia, the Australian Capital Territory and South Australia have a more liberal approach to cannabis use, promoting interstate drug tourism, particularly from Victoria and New South Wales.
 In addition, some areas of northern New South Wales have a liberal recreational drug culture, particularly areas around Nimbin where the annual MardiGrass festival is held.
-Discrete Local Guides may also be a source of plants.
+Discreet Local Guides may also be a source of plants.